-Debenhams uses peripheral vision effectively to maintain reader momentum - Good placement of elements aids visual processing and increases the likelihood of a response - Always combine the 'attractor' (often an image or graphic) in near proximity to the 'substantiator' (typically copy) and the call to action to optimise success - Use the 'thumb' and 'fist' at arm's length when judging design to predict paths through the email hen an individual views an object in their environment, they do so with varying levels of perception in their visual field.
-In broad terms this includes three regions: 1) the fovea typically consists of several degrees of the visual field where visual activity is centred and of high-level detail; 2) the parafovea - around five degrees either side of the fovea, where acuity becomes gradually reduced; and 3) the periphery - the area on the furthest part of the visual field, which is of the lowest detail, but provides information on where to orient foveal recognition.
+Debenhams uses peripheral vision effectively to maintain reader momentum Key techniques

+- Good placement of elements aids visual processing and increases the likelihood of a response - Always combine the 'attractor' (often an image or graphic) in near proximity to the 'substantiator' (typically copy) and the call to action to optimise success - Use the 'thumb' and 'fist' at arm's length when judging design to predict paths through the email ANALYST'S PERSPECTIVE hen an individual views an object in their environment, they do so with varying levels of perception in their visual field.
+In broad terms this includes three regions: 1) the fovea - typically consists of several degrees of the visual field where visual activity is centred and of high-level detail; 2) the parafovea - around five degrees either side of the fovea, where acuity becomes gradually reduced; and 3) the periphery - the area on the furthest part of the visual field, which is of the lowest detail, but provides information on where to orient foveal recognition.
 As our highest level of attention is located at the foveal region, the surrounding areas serve to support this by providing information which can be viewed from the 'corner' of the eye.
 An example of how we use these regions effectively can be demonstrated when we identify a potential hazard in our environment.
 Something catches our eye in peripheral vision, our brain then alerts us to it, and we subsequently focus on it in order to avoid possible danger.
 In recent psychological studies, the parafoveal region has also been shown to significantly contribute to the process of reading.
-In doing so, it allows the reader to absorb text at Periphery Paravovea Fovea Perceive most detail Rapid decrease in amount of detail perceived a much faster rate, viewing multiple words at a time rather than focusing on each individual word.
+In doing so, it allows the reader to absorb text at a much faster rate, viewing multiple words at a time rather than focusing on each individual word.
 On a web page, this region might also allow for attracting attention to elements in close proximity to the text (i.e. images or buttons), diverting the gaze from the foveal region and repositioning to the new area of interest for focusing on.

 The saccadic movement of reading With regard to imagery, as it requires less processing to extract information from, much of it can be viewed in the peripheral visual field without even being focused on.
 This can be utilised for optimising the amount of information transfer by placing pictorial elements in close proximity to important text elements.
 When an individual is attracted to an area by the image they might then be encouraged to read the neighbouring text, whereas this may have been less likely without the image.
-TAKE IN THE CULTURE, HIT THE SHOPS, RELAX AT A CAFÉ, DANCE UNTIL DAWN...